ytorg/Yotter/SELF-HOSTING.md

 #### Step 3: Setting up Gunicorn and Supervisor
 When you run the server with flask run, you are using a web server that comes with Flask.
 This server is very useful during development, but it isn't a good choice to use for a production server because it wasn't built with performance and robustness in mind.
 Instead of the Flask development server, for this deployment I decided to use gunicorn, which is also a pure Python web server, but unlike Flask's, it is a robust production server that is used by a lot of people, while at the same time it is very easy to use. [ref](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux)

-* Start yotter under Gunicorn:
+* Start yotter under Gunicorn and check it has no errors:

 `gunicorn -b localhost:8000 -w 4 yotter:app`

+Once you see that no errors appear, you can stop gunicorn by pressing `Ctrl+C`.

 The supervisor utility uses configuration files that tell it what programs to monitor and how to restart them when necessary.
 Configuration files must be stored in /etc/supervisor/conf.d.
 Here is a configuration file for Yotter, which I'm going to call yotter.conf [ref](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux).